softwaremill/sttp/docs/responses/body.md

 For some mapped response specifications available out-of-the-box, see [json support](../json.html).

 Using the `fromMetadata` combinator, it's possible to dynamically specify how the response should be deserialized, basing on the response status code and response headers.
 The default `asString`, `asByteArray` response descriptions use this method to return a `Left` in case of non-2xx responses, and a `Right` otherwise.

+It's also possible to map over an existing response specification, by using the `request.mapResponse(...)` and `request.mapResponseRight(...)` methods (which is available, if the response body should be an either).
+That's equivalent to calling `request.response(request.response.map(...))`, that is setting a new response specification, to a modified old response specification; but with shorter syntax.

 ## Streaming